 We who have been reborn through the sacrament of baptism experience intense joy when we feel within us the first stirrings of the Holy Spirit.
 We begin to have an insight into the mysteries of faith, we are able to prophesy and to speak with wisdom.
 We become steadfast in hope and receive the gift of healing.
 Demons are made subject to our authority.
 These gifts enter us like a gentle rain, and once having done so, little by little, they bring forth fruit in abundance.

-This excerpt from the discourse on the Psalms by St. Hilary (Ps.
-64, 14-15: CSEL 22, 245-256) is used in the Roman Office of Readings for Saturday of the 25th week in ordinary time with the accompanying biblical reading taken from Ezekiel 47:1-12, the prophet’s vision of a river of water flowing from the Temple.
+This post is an excerpt from the discourse on the Psalms by St. Hilary of Poitiers (Ps.
+64, 14-15: CSEL 22, 245-256).
+It appears in the Roman Office of Readings for Saturday of the 25th week in ordinary time.
+The accompanying biblical reading is Ezekiel 47:1-12, the prophet’s vision of a river of water flowing from the Temple.